tskit-dev/tsdate/docs/methods.md

     based on the conditional coalescent)
 : Inferred times are imprecise due to discretization: a denser timegrid can increase
-    precision, but also increases computational cost (quadratic with number of timepoints) : In particular, the oldest nodes can suffer from poor dating, as time into the past is an unbounded value, but a single oldest timepoint must be chosen.
+    precision, but also increases computational cost (quadratic with number of timepoints) : In particular, the oldest/youngest nodes can suffer from poor dating, as time into the past is an unbounded value, but a single oldest/youngest timepoint must be chosen.

 ### Inside Outside vs Maximization